Pro-monarchy slogans chanted during Prithvi Jayanti events in Nepal | Politics

 The party's cadres and leaders garlanded the statue of the late king amidst the procession as the programme venue reverberated with the sound of musical instruments, conch blowing, and chiming of bells.

-During the rally, some of the cadres of the RPP chanted pro-monarchy slogans, as the public holiday by the government was declared for the first time at the initiative of the RPP.
+During the rally, some of the cadres of the RPP chanted pro-monarchy slogans.
+It is learnt that the government announced a public holiday on the day for the first time at the initiative of the pro-monarchist RPP.

 ''We all should respect Prithvi Narayan, the builder of modern Nepal, and should not feel inferior while observing the occasion,'' RPP chief Lingden said.